notes toward an individualist form of government

 precepts

-To act in order to live is the good.
-It is right.
-Thus it is a right.
 Right is a matter of choice.
 Choice belongs to individuals.
-Individuals have rights.
-Rights are prerogatives of being and action.
+Thus only individuals have rights.
+Rights are an individual’s prerogatives of being and action.
 An individual physically exercises his rights in the space between other people.
-He justly acts upon others by permission.
+The closer he gets to them and their belongings, the more of their permission he needs to act justly.

 To live, an individual needs freedom to enact his choices regarding himself.
 Freedom is a social condition in which rights—life, liberty, and property (body, motility, and possessions)—are customarily and legally respected.
-Rights can only be violated physically through the initiation of force: touching or causing something to touch another’s body or property without permission.

 A right is related to oneself.
 One exercises it at will, by choice, by right.